Business credit policy

 SRP SurePay™ (a direct-debit payment program) automatically withdraws funds from your designated bank account on the due date of your bill.

 Our eChex™ service lets you pay with your bank account online at srpnet.com or over the phone; eChex payments may also be made via SRP's mobile apps, which are available for download on your iOS or Android device.

 ACH payments to SRP To ensure proper handling and posting of your payment, SRP requires that the ACH payment contain digital remittance information in the CTX or CCD+ formats.
 The digital remittance information must include the bill account number and amount paid.
 This eliminates the need for separate remittance documents or spreadsheets.

 You can make a cash purchase at many retail locations throughout the Valley.
 Remember to bring your SRP cash payment card with you.
 You can use a physical or digital card, which is available through SRP My Account™ or the SRP Power App™.

-Credit or digital payments can be made through a third-party vendor.
-The vendor accepts a maximum payment amount of $750 and charges a small transaction fee.
-Credit or debit card payments can be made online at srpnet.com/myaccount or over the phone by calling (602) 236-8833(602) 236-8833.
+Card or digital payments can be made through a third-party vendor.
+The vendor accepts a maximum payment amount of $750 and charges a transaction fee.
+Credit or digital payments can be made online at srp.net/myaccount or over the phone by calling (602) 236-8833(602) 236-8833.

 In the event a refund is owed to you from a payment made using an online payment processing service or using a credit or debit card, SRP reserves the right to return the funds using the same method of payment.